zedtaha/ivprobit-1.0/paper/paper.md

 include in the two-stage model a continuous endogenous regressor.
 This method is used when the maximum likelihood method (MLE) fail to estimate the model.

-ivprobit is MIT-licensed and can be retrieved from GitHub [Repository](https://github.com/cran/ivprobit)
+ivprobit is GPL-3 licensed and can be retrieved from GitHub [Repository](https://github.com/cran/ivprobit)

 [ivprobit CRAN](https://cran.r-project.org/web/packages/ivprobit/index.html)